patclaffey/patclaffey.github.io/_posts/2015-5-8-writing_first_blog_with_jekyll.md

 ---
 layout: post
-title: Installing Blogging Software in a GitHub Web-Site
+title: Installing Blogging Software for GitHub
 ---
 A GitHub web-site is like an empty container.
 A blogging application is needed to transform this empty container into a functional blogging web-site.